What You’ll Learn

 Can an appraisal be waived?

 In some cases, a home appraisal may be waived altogether.
-This is known as a property inspection waiver (PIW).
-Lenders offering Fannie Mae loans may remove the onsite appraisal condition on certain home purchases or refinances.
+This is known as an Appraisal Waiver.
+Lenders, like Better Mortgage, who offer Fannie Mae loans may remove the onsite appraisal condition on certain home purchases or refinances.
 In these cases, lenders use existing data about the estimated value of a given property instead of relying on an appraisal report.

-In order for a PIW to be granted, the property and loan terms must meet some very specific eligibility requirements:
+While an Appraisal Waiver is not guaranteed, to be eligible for one, the property and loan terms must meet some very specific eligibility requirements:

-- The loan amount cannot exceed 80% LTV on a purchase
+- The loan amount cannot exceed 80% LTV on a principal residence or second home purchase

-- Limited cash-out refinances may not exceed 90% LTV
+- Limited cash-out refinances on investment properties may not exceed 75% LTV

-- Regular cash-out refinances may not exceed 70% LTV
+- Regular cash-out refinances on principal residences may not exceed 70% LTV

-Of course, if you’re refinancing your home and you’ve made substantial upgrades, design improvements, or significant renovations to your home and don’t receive a PIW, an onsite appraisal may still be to your advantage.
+Of course, if you’re refinancing or purchasing a home and there have been substantial upgrades, design improvements, or significant renovations to your home, an onsite appraisal may still be to your advantage.
 An onsite evaluation can help ensure these upgrades are properly accounted for and given full value.